Who is responsible for completing a fire risk assessment?

 You can find further information on risk assessments on the UK government website page Fire safety in the workplace.

-For additional information on our training courses or if you have a question, please contact our friendly support team on 0333 577 5016 or [email protected].
+For additional information on our training courses or if you have a question, please contact our friendly support team on 0333 577 5016 or sales@i2comply.com.

 Single sign-on (SSO)